brycewray/eleventy_solo/src/posts/2019/03/mark-it-down.md

 </ul>
 ```

-All of the above---and please understand, that's some pretty *bare-bones* HTML---then would look like this in the Web page itself:
+All of the above---and please understand, that's some pretty *bare-bones* HTML---then would look like this in the web page itself:

 > # This is a top-level heading (H1).
 >